 One of the most important things you can do when preparing to move cross country is to start packing early.
-This will give you plenty of time to sort through your belongings and decide what you need to bring with you and what you can leave behind.
-It will also help reduce the stress you feel as the moving date approaches.
+This will give you plenty of time to sort through your belongings and decide what you need to bring and what you can leave behind.
+It will also help reduce your stress as the moving date approaches.

 2. Create a Packing Plan

 Another vital thing to do when preparing to move cross country is to create a packing plan.
-This will help you stay organized and ensure that your belongings are properly packed and ready to go.
-Make sure to include a list of items you need to fill in and a schedule for when you will pack each item.
+This will help you stay organized and ensure your belongings are properly packed and ready.
+Ensure you include a list of items you must fill in and a schedule for packing each item.

 3. Research Moving Companies

-If you are planning on hiring a moving company to help with your cross-country move, it is important to start researching options early.
+If you plan on hiring a moving company to help with your cross-country move, it is important to start researching options early.
 Get quotes from several different companies and compare their services.
 Be sure to read reviews of each company before making a final decision.

 4. Rent a Storage Unit

-If you have items that you cannot take with you when you move, consider renting a storage unit.
+If you have items you cannot take when you move, consider renting a storage unit.
 This will give you a place to keep your belongings until you are ready for them.
 Be sure to research storage units in your area and find one that offers the necessary amenities.

 5. Notify Important People and Organizations of Your Move

 When preparing to move cross country, notify essential people and organizations of your upcoming move.
 This includes your employer, child’s school, doctor, and bank.
-You will also need to update your address with the post office and change your utilities to your new address.
+You must also update your address with the post office and change your utilities to your new address.